Linguistic relativity: Ancient philosophy to the Enlightenment

 The idea that language and thought are intertwined is ancient.
 In his dialogue Cratylus, Plato explores the idea that conceptions of reality, such as Heraclitean flux, are embedded in language.
-But Plato has been read as arguing against sophist thinkers such as Gorgias of Leontini, who held that the physical world cannot be experienced except through language; this made the question of truth dependent on aesthetic preferences or functional consequences.
-Plato may have held instead that the world consisted of eternal ideas and that language should reflect these ideas as accurately as possible.
+But Plato has been read as arguing against sophist thinkers such as Gorgias of Leontini, who claimed that the physical world cannot be experienced except through language; this made the question of truth dependent on aesthetic preferences or functional consequences.
+Plato may have held instead that the world consisted of eternal ideas and that language should represent these ideas as accurately as possible.
 Nevertheless, Plato's Seventh Letter claims that ultimate truth is inexpressible in words.

-Following Plato, St. Augustine, for example, held the view that language was merely labels applied to already existing concepts.
-This view remained prevalent throughout the Middle Ages.
-Roger Bacon held the opinion that language was but a veil covering up eternal truths, hiding them from human experience.
-For Immanuel Kant, language was but one of several tools used by humans to experience the world.
+Following Plato, St. Augustine, for example, argued that language was merely like labels applied to concepts existing already.
+This opinion remained prevalent throughout the Middle Ages.
+Roger Bacon had the opinion that language was but a veil covering eternal truths, hiding them from human experience.
+For Immanuel Kant, language was but one of several methods used by humans to experience the world.

 German Romantic philosophers

-In the late 18th and early 19th centuries, the idea of the existence of different national characters, or Volksgeister, of different ethnic groups was the moving force behind the German romantics school and the beginning ideologies of ethnic nationalism.
+During the late 18th and early 19th centuries, the idea of the existence of different national characters, or Volksgeister, of different ethnic groups was a major motivator for the German romantics school and the beginning ideologies of ethnic nationalism.

-Emanuel Swedenborg

-Swedish philosopher Emanuel Swedenborg inspired several of the German Romantics.
-As early as 1749, he alludes to something along the lines of linguistic relativity in commenting on a passage in the table of nations in the book of Genesis:

-In 1771 he spelled this out more explicitly:

 Johann Georg Hamann

-Johann Georg Hamann is often suggested to be the first among the actual German Romantics to speak of the concept of "the genius of a language."
+Johann Georg Hamann is often suggested to be the first among the actual German Romantics to discuss the concept of the "genius" of a language.
 In his "Essay Concerning an Academic Question", Hamann suggests that a people's language affects their worldview: